Memorable Manitobans: John Moore Robinson (1855-1934)

 Entrepreneur, MLA (1886-1888).

-In June 1882, he married Eliza Lipsett, third daughter of Robert Lipsett of Meadow Lea.
-They had eight children: William Robinson, John Robinson, Florence Robinson, Robert Robinson, Gladys Robinson, Kathleen Roblinson, Evangeline Robinson, and Candace Robinson.
-He served in the Manitoba Legislature as a presentative of the Woodlands constituency.
-He moved to the Okanagan Valley of central British Columbia in 1890.
-He was so impressed by the peaches grown on a ranch there that he founded the towns of Peachland, Summerland and Naramata, and enticed hundreds of prairie families to settle in the region.
+In June 1882, he married Eliza Catherine Lipsett (1858-1936, third daughter of Robert Lipsett of Meadow Lea, sister of Francis Wesley Lipsett) and they had eight children: William L. Robinson (1885-?), John D. Robinson (1886-?), Florence Gwendoline Robinson (1888-?), Robert Campbell Robinson (1889-?), Gladys Catherine Robinson (1894-?), Kathleen Marjorie Robinson (1895-?), Evangeline Dorothy Robinson (1897-?), and Candace M. Robinson (1899-?).
+He was elected as a presentative of the Woodlands constituency in the 1886 general election but was defeated in 1888.
+Two years later, he moved to the Okanagan Valley of central British Columbia.
+He was so impressed by the peaches grown on a ranch there that he founded the towns of Peachland, Summerland, and Naramata, and enticed hundreds of prairie families to settle in the region.

 He died at Naramata, British Columbia on 23 February 1934.
 He is commemorated by Robinson Creek, near Naramata.